yuleung/MixBCT/README.md

 This code based on the project [insightface](https://github.com/deepinsight/insightface), We maintain separate directories for each method to enhance clarity and facilitate reproducibility.

 **Note**: We fixed the random seed in the main file for training, and this will significantly reduce the speed of training.
-You can speed up the training by commenting on these two lines in the main file:
+You can speed up the training by comment out following two lines in the main file:
 ```
 #torch.backends.cudnn.benchmark = False;
 #torch.backends.cudnn.deterministic = True